 “Monsters will always exist.
 There’s one inside each of us.
 But an angel lives there, too.
 There is no more important agenda than figuring out how to slay one and nurture the other.” ~Jacqueline Novogratz

 A creak.
 Sitting up in my bed, I listen for it again.
-The soft glow of the August moon brings enough light for my sleepy eyes to make out the outlines of my room.
+The soft glow of the August moon brings enough light for my sleepy eyes to make out the shapes of my room.
 Thankfully, I am alone.
-And then I hear it again, closer this time.
+And then I hear another creak, closer this time.
 Something is coming for me.

-My focused energy is in my right hand, as I need to make enough contact with this thing to keep it at bay.
-The focused concentration gives me the strength to push this thing back.
-The howling subsides to a 70 miles per hour motorcycle ride without a helmet experience.
+I focus everything on my right hand, as I need to make enough contact with this thing to keep it at bay.
+The focused concentration gives me the strength to push the deathknocker back.
+The howling subsides to a seventy-miles-per-hour-motorcycle-ride-without-a-helmet experience.
 Not perfect, but a step in the right direction.
 But then, things change for the worse as the figure begins to melt into something else, something dark and indistinct.

+I will fight this thing.
 “No.” My voice carries over the howling.
-I will fight this thing.
 I say it again.
 “No. No.” Each word is punctuated with renewed focus as my right hand makes physical contact with this thing and I push it back.
-Summoning everything I have, I add my left hand joins in and I take a step toward it, feeling it retreat.
+Summoning everything I have, I add my left hand and take a step forward, feeling it retreat.
 “No.”

 A door opens down the hall, my father’s sleepy face peering out.
 “Abbey?”
 I can see his eyes tracking along the ruined walls, ultimately finding me on the floor.
 Worry colors his face, as he takes in my appearance.
-“Abbey,” he says and comes to me, bringing me the comfort only a father can.
+“Abbey,” he says and rushes to me, bringing me the comfort only a father can.

-My mom lowers her copy of Journal of Epidemiology and Community Health and says, “I’ve packed your school supplies with an extra set of pens, so you’ll be ready for anything.”
+My mom lowers her journal and says, “I’ve packed your school supplies with an extra set of pens, so you’ll be ready for anything.”
 A doctor, my mother is very clinical in how she looks at things.
-Never mind my anxiety with facing a school full of new faces.
+Never mind my anxiety with facing a new school full of new faces.

-My mom spoke up from behind her magazine.
+My mom speaks up from behind her journal.
 “I’m not convinced that a stimulant is the best response to nerves, but it’ll be nice for you two to spend some quality time together.”
 She lowers her journal again, giving me a smile.
 “Which reminds me, your dad has a surprise for you.”

 “Have fun,” I reply.
 “Let me know how many clowns they fit into that little car.”

-“Constantine.”
-My mom murmurs behind her journal.
+“Constantine,” my mom murmurs behind her journal.

 My father is a magazine writer who writes investigative pieces on the mysteries of our times.
 He’s written articles on UFOs and the Roswell crash, Bigfoot, Stonehenge, the Bermuda Triangle and my father’s favorite, the Mackenzie Poltergeist.
-A number of people exploring the Black Mausoleum—where Sir George Mackenzie lies—on the City of the Dead tour in Edinburgh experienced bruises, scratches and faint.
-My father came back with scratches across the back of his neck.
+A number of people exploring the Black Mausoleum—where Sir George Mackenzie lies—on the City of the Dead tour in Edinburgh have experienced bruises, scratches and fainting spells.
+My father returned with scratches across the back of his neck.
 As my father’s unofficial research assistant, I’ve been on many of his trips.
 I’m no stranger to helping with his stories in some capacity.

 “Hardly,” I reply.
-“I never liked clowns, but I’m not scared of them.
+“I’ve never cared for clowns, but I’m definitely not afraid of them.
 When you’ve seen what I’ve seen…” I let my words hang there as both parents nod in understanding.
 They know some—but by no means, all—of the paranormal freak show I’ve had to face.